Out of Office

 Without the holiday cheer, winter can sometimes feel a bit blah.
 Sunshine, ocean views and frozen daiquiris are proven to fix that.
 This winter, spread your snowbird wings and head south to Florida for a taste of island life.

-In the Florida Keys, vacationers have their pick of fun in the sun activities, all with jaw-dropping views of the Atlantic Ocean and the Gulf of Mexico.
+In the Florida Keys, vacationers have their pick of fun-in-the-sun activities, all with jaw-dropping views of the Atlantic Ocean and the Gulf of Mexico.
 John Pennekamp Coral Reef State Park in Key Largo protects miles and miles of mangrove swamps and the largest coral reef ecosystem in the continental U.S., where you can snorkel or scuba dive alongside sea turtles, colorful fish and other fascinating marine life.
 If you love fishing, you can’t miss Islamorada, hailed as the sports fishing capital of the world.
 Kayaking, parasailing, boating, jet skiing and paddleboarding are also popular throughout the Florida Keys.

 Paradise is surprisingly easy to reach, too.
 The journey from Miami to the Keys’ southernmost island, Key West, is about four hours by car and can be tackled in a day, but getting there is half the fun.